-An anticipatory, time-dependent ad-hoc modulation (AHM) of ANS charges is proposed in [1] and [2].
+An anticipatory, time-dependent ad-hoc modulation (AHM) of ANS charges is proposed in [10] and [11].
 It aims to bring the traffic demand more in line with available network capacities, so that the total cost to airspace users is minimised.
 It puts into effect, albeit in a somewhat semi-administrative manner, another notable and desirable feature: revenue neutrality of the price modulation.
 The collected toll revenues are used to encourage (subsidise) the use of alternative but otherwise underutilised network segments.
 The results of a case study indicate that such a method may yield a fairly equitable route assignment, which seems capacity-wise more efficient compared to current flow management practices.
-As the results of the newly developed Rewarding Predictability mechanism will be contrasted against those of the AHM method, some further relevant details on AHM method will be provided in Section V.